project-alice-assistant/HermesLedControl/README.md

 # snipsLedControl
 Provides an easy way to control your leds on a Snips install.

 It is reading /etc/snips.toml on start to get the mqtt server in use as well as the device's siteId.
-It defaults to 'localhost' and 'default' if these aren't set in snips.toml
+It defaults to 'localhost' and 'default' if these aren't set in snips.toml.

 # Installation

 ```
+sudo raspi-config

+Go to Interfacing Options -> SPI and enable it

 git clone https://github.com/Psychokiller1888/snipsLedControl.git
 cd snipsLedControl
 sudo chmod +x install.sh